 - 1 Comment on Shot Heard Around the World

 - Tags Benefit Ratio, Blowjobs, Brian Grazer, Car Crash, Crusader, deep throat, Exploits, Feature Documentary, Fenton Bailey, Imagine Entertainment, Independent Film, Knees, Linda Lovelace, Monica Lewinsky, Porn Star, Randy Barbato, Rest Of Your Life, Ron Howard, Shot Heard Around The World, Variety Reports

 By Daedalus Howell

 I explore the creative life as a storyteller, artist, and entrepreneur.
 I’m the writer-director of Pill Head and the forthcoming feature film Wolf Story.
 I’m also the author, most recently, of the novel Quantum Deadline, and am active in media (Bohemian, Pacific Sun).
-Learn how I went from small-town newspaperman to a feature film director here.View Archive →
+Click to subscribe to my Substack!View Archive →

 One reply on “Shot Heard Around the World”